46

 The best way to see the island is to hire a car for your trip.
 If you fancy living like a local, there are small mini buses connecting the main areas.
 You just have to flag them down, and they usually work out at around 3 EC Dollars for a short journey (under £1).

-Cycling is an option, but beware – Antigua is very hilly and some of the roads are pretty bumpy.
+Cycling is an option, but beware – Antigua is very hilly and many of the roads are pretty bumpy.

-From exploring the pristine beaches, to adventures on the water and learning the island’s history, Antigua is the kind of island you can happily take at whatever pace you fancy.
-Here’s what to do in Antigua…
+From exploring the pristine beaches, to adventures on the water and learning the island’s history, Antigua is the kind of island you can explore at whatever pace you fancy.
+Here’s my extensive list of things to do in Antigua.

 Locals claim there are 365 beaches to choose from, some enjoying the Caribbean’s calm waters, while others pick up the choppiness of the Atlantic.
 Sand is silky soft and comes in shades of white and pink.